hashicorp/terraform/internal/ipaddr/README.md

 incorrect results, and thus it's a potential security concern.
 For more information, see [Go issue #30999](https://golang.org/issue/30999).

-After careful consideration, the Terraform team has concluded that Terraform's use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard library, and so we can't justify a similar exception to our Terraform 1.0 compatibility promises as the Go team made to their Go 1.0 compatibility promises.
+After careful consideration, the mnptu team has concluded that mnptu's use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard library, and so we can't justify a similar exception to our mnptu 1.0 compatibility promises as the Go team made to their Go 1.0 compatibility promises.